rust-embedded/discovery/src/03-setup/README.md

 We'll use all the tools listed below.
 Where a minimum version is not specified, any recent version should work but we have listed the version we have tested.

 - Rust 1.31 or a newer toolchain.
+Chapter [USART](../11-usart/index.html)
+  requires 1.51 or newer.

 - [`itmdump`] >=0.3.1 (`cargo install itm`).
 Tested versions: 0.3.1.